 These therapies are outpatient procedures that are relatively quick and have few side effects.
 When used appropriately, they can be highly effective.

 You may not think varicose veins are worthy of going to a vein clinic, but they are if simple home remedies don’t work.
-South Jersey vein doctors are ready to assist you in selecting the right course of vein treatment for your individual situation.
+South Jersey vein doctors are ready to assist you in selecting the right vein treatment for your situation.
 There’s no reason to give in to varicose veins without a fight!